what is the definition of power of attorney in georgia what is the definition of power of attorney in georgia

 How do I set up a Power of Attorney in Georgia?

 To set up a Power of Attorney in Georgia, the principal must be at least 18 and mentally competent.
 The POA must be written, signed by both the principal and agent, witnessed by two impartial individuals, and notarized.
-Choosing a trustworthy agent, drafting the document carefully, and ensuring all parties have copies are crucial steps for effective POA arrangement.
+Choosing a trustworthy agent, drafting the document carefully, and ensuring all parties have copies are crucial steps for an effective POA arrangement.

 What are the benefits of having a Power of Attorney in Georgia?